typelevel/fs2/docs/migration-guide-0.10.md

 To address this use case, the `concurrently` method has been added.
 Instead of `consumer.mergeHaltR(producer.drain)`, use `consumer.concurrently(producer)`.
 See the ScalaDoc for `concurrently` for more details.

-Given that most usage of merging a drained stream with another stream should be replaced with `concurrently`, we've removed `mergeHaltL` and `mergeHaltR`.
+Given that most usage of merging a drained stream with another stream should be replaced with `concurrently`, we've removed `mergeDrainL` and `mergeDrainR`.

 ### Minor API Changes